-How about if you could easily get a steady stream of 5-star reviews whenever you launch a new product?
+How about if you could easily get a steady stream of positive reviews whenever you launch a new product?

-Reviews (especially Amazon reviews) are a huge pain point for all sellers.
-Whether you’re launching your first product with no reviews, or you have an established product.
+Reviews are a huge pain point for almost every Amazon seller.
+Whether you’re launching your first product, or you have an established product.

-No matter how long you’ve been selling, this guide features content that will help you increase your products’ review count, and as a result, your sales.
+No matter how long you’ve been selling on Amazon, this guide features content that will help you increase your review count, and as a result, your sales.

 Product reviews are a form of “social proof”, essential when selling something online.

-Since the customer can’t see or feel the product for real, you need some way to verify it is what you say it is.
+Since the customer can’t see or feel the product for real, you need some way to verify the quality, and that it is what you say it is.
 Hence, you need previous buyers to provide “proof”.

 Does it really make a difference?